gvwilson/thirdbit/fiction/santas/index.md

 an' this is my crew."
-He waved his sword to include the dozen figures now standing around and behind the new arrivals, all of whom just happened to have sharp implements or thuddy things<sup>I.e., things that go "thud" when they hit you.</sup>
+He waved his sword to include the dozen figures now standing around and behind the new arrivals, all of whom just happened to have sharp implements or thuddy things<span class="sidenote">I.e., things that go "thud" when they hit you.</span>
 in their hands.

 "This is Santa Hood,"